Please ensure Javascript is enabled for purposes of website accessibility

 Current Road Projects Include:

-Chip Sealing: The following roads will be chip sealed along their entire lengths: Circle Ridge Road, Conard Road, Edwin Lane, Strebel Road, North Hemlock south of Van Lanen, and in the Bay Heights Subdivision—Sparrow, Heron, Loon, Egret, and Osprey Lane.
+Chip Sealing: The following roads were chip sealed in 2025 along their entire lengths: Circle Ridge Road, Conard Road, Edwin Lane, Strebel Road, North Hemlock south of Van Lanen, and in the Bay Heights Subdivision—Sparrow, Heron, Loon, Egret, and Osprey Lane.

 Chip sealing involves applying a layer of new asphalt over the existing surface, followed by a coating of tar and small aggregate (chip stone).
 This process creates a smoother surface and extends the life of the road.
 While it’s not as thorough as full repaving, chip sealing is a cost-effective way to maintain roads.